First look: Integrated Sciences Plan

 To learn more about CMC’s Integrated Sciences Plan, visit our First Look microsite for a video on the new program, along with design concepts of the center.

-At CMC’s Board of Trustees dinner on Thursday evening, President Hiram E. Chodosh gave a group of roughly 100 faculty, staff, students, alumni, and trustees a first look at the College’s conceptual plans for a new integrated sciences center—a seminal investment and commitment that infuses science and computation deep into the fabric of the CMC mission and campus.
+At CMC’s Board of Trustees dinner (Sept.
+30), President Hiram E. Chodosh gave a group of roughly 100 faculty, staff, students, alumni, and trustees a first look at the College’s conceptual plans for a new integrated sciences center—a seminal investment and commitment that infuses science and computation deep into the fabric of the CMC mission and campus.

 The conceptual plan will provide the home for CMC’s next generation integrated sciences program.
 Rooted in The CMC Strategy, approved by the Board in April 2019, the new department will integrate and expand the sciences, including computer and data science, and build close collaborations with CMC departments and programs in the social sciences and the humanities.

 The College has not yet reached its final fundraising targets for fully greenlighting the program and center; however, it has made outstanding progress in recent months, said David Mgrublian ’82 P’11, Chair of the Board of Trustees.

 “We will need an all-in commitment by every member of the CMC community to meet our targets, and I am incredibly confident about our ultimate success,” Mgrublian said.

 Led by CMC’s Founding Chair for Integrated Sciences, Dr. Ran Libeskind-Hadas, the new department and program will focus on grand challenges in emerging scientific exploration, discovery, application, and critically important intersections with economics, policy, ethics, and other central issue-areas of our time.

 - Genomics, Systems Biology, and Health—the exploration of molecular sequence data to understand the function of genes and the use of genomic data and analysis to build models of predictive biological systems for human health;